 Successful examples of glocalization

-There are many companies that use glocalization when entering new markets.
+There are many companies that invest in localization services when entering new markets.
 For some, they glocalize before entering a new market while others continually adapt their glocalization strategy.

 Here are a few of our favorite glocalization examples from brands known worldwide.